bunmagic/bunmagic/README.md

 So if you want your editor to work properly, make sure it can accept both a path to a single script file and a path to a directory.

+## Credits

+This project is heavily inspired by [zx](https://github.com/google/zx).
+It paved the way for a new generation of shell scripting, and Bun Shell made it possible to take it to the next level.

+Bun Magic started out as [ZXB](https://github.com/pyronaur/zxb) - a project I built to manage `zx` scripts.
+But.
+Bun Magic is a love child of zx, zxb and Bun.